You know the ones–they’re going to have their way, no matter what.

 You deserve to be treated well and here are three tips to help you teach people how to treat you better.

 - Determine what it is about the treatment you’re receiving that isn’t acceptable.
 Is it the way you’re being spoken to?
 Is it the demands on your time?
 Are you being challenged in uncomfortable ways?
 Does a friend or family member make fun of you in public?
 Maybe your sister shows up at your place unexpectedly and drops her kids off, because you’re there, so she can have time to herself.

 - Decide how you should be treated differently.
 What would the ideal situation or relationship look like?
 Define it.
 For example: I want my sister to ask me before she drops the kids off at my house.

 - Let the other person know.
 This could take a great deal of courage and maybe even some help from somebody else.
 You have nothing to lose when you do this.
 Maybe the other person doesn’t even know they’ve treated you badly.
 Maybe they think they have a valid reason you don’t know about.
-Sis, I don’t always want to watch your kids.
+Say something like, Sis, I don’t always want to watch your kids.
 I’m happy to help now and then, but you need to check in with me first.
 Thanks.

 Really, if at all possible, put an end to it.

 Obviously, it’s not always cut-and-dry and simple.
 People are often in very manipulative situations where the power structure is way out of balance.
 I understand that and those situations are a topic for a different day.
 Be really honest with yourself about what you deserve and want and don’t sell yourself short.
 Definitely get help if you need it.